Key takeaways

 How gabapentin works for storm fear

 Gabapentin works by modulating calcium channels in the nervous system, reducing the overall excitability that drives a panic response.
-For storm-phobic dogs, it doesn't knock them out — it takes the edge off so they can actually use a safe space and rest rather than spinning in a spiral.
+For storm-phobic dogs, it doesn't knock them out.
+It takes the edge off so they can actually use a safe space and rest rather than spinning in a spiral.
 Juniper has been on it for storms and Fourth of July for a couple of years now, and the difference with vs. without is pretty clear.

 The timing question everyone asks